 - Journal of Human Resources

 - Journal of Urban Economics

 - Southern Economic Journal

 In addition to our robust research agenda, faculty have also spent time at the Federal Trade Commission, Rand, and the Department of Agriculture, to cite a few examples.
-Professors Rothert and Utgoff were recently awarded Minerva Grants; Professors Insler and McQuoid were awarded a Volgeneau Fellowship by the Division of Humanities and Social Sciences for 2019-2021.
+Professors Rothert and Utgoff were recently awarded Minerva Grants; Professors Insler and McQuoid were awarded a Volgeneau Fellowship by the School of Humanities and Social Sciences for 2019-2021.

 In the midst of time spent on research, the faculty upholds the department's rich tradition of outstanding teaching.
 Aiding in this tradition is a stellar collection of military officers, all of whom are central to not only teaching courses within the department, but add to the dynamic and diverse faculty atmosphere.
 Their experience as Navy and Marine officers proves instrumental in the instruction of the Midshipmen who choose economics as their major.